waseemingly/tp/docs/DeveloperGuide.md

     * Cons: Roles would have to be implemented on the same level as developers, clients and projects which should not be case.

-### Delete-role feature
+### Delete roles feature
 #### Implementation
 The add role command employs a structured approach where specific commands, such as `delete-developer-role` or `delete-client-role`are associated with corresponding functionalities.
-This allows users to efficiently delete information about developers and clients that they no longer need.The system helps you to check if there are any developers or clients in the list using this feature.
+This allows users to efficiently delete information about developers and clients that they no longer need.
+The system helps you to check if there are any developers or clients in the list using this feature.
 If there is, the command will not be successfully executed.
 This feature is facilitated with the `DeveloperRoles` and `ClientRoles` class which implements the following operations: